Oscar gold: Boots Riley takes on Spike Lee’s ‘BlacKkKlansman’

-It’s been heralded as the low-key breakout hit of the summer, but not everyone is hopping on board the hype train with a smile.
+It’s been heralded as the low-key breakout hit of last summer, but not everyone hopped on board the hype train with a smile.

-Riley condemns the movie for being a “made up story in which the false parts of it try to make a cop the protagonist in the fight against racist oppression.
+Boots Riley alleged that Spike Lee’s latest joint BlacKkKlansman was little more than cop propaganda in a three-page essay shared on Twitter.
+Riley condemned the movie for being a “made up story in which the false parts of it try to make a cop the protagonist in the fight against racist oppression.

 The first is that BlacKkKlansman is based on the 2014 memoir Black Klansman by Ron Stallworth.
 In the movie, Stallworth is portrayed by John David Washington and he infiltrates the KKK with the help of his partner Flip Zimmerman (Adam Driver).